Water Tower San Nicolas: History

 The island of Aruba used to depend on rainwater and wells for its drinking water.
 In 1928, Lago Oil (Exxon) and Shell opened refineries on the island.
 The population increase resulted in a water shortage which was temporarily relieved by shipments of drinking water from the United States.
 In 1933, a sea water desalination plant was constructed at Balashi.
-A distribution network was laid out, and it was decided to built water towers at Oranjestad and San Nicolaas.
+A distribution network was laid out, and it was decided to build water towers at Oranjestad and San Nicolaas.

 In August 1939, the water tower was officially opened by governor Gielliam Wouters.
 The tower was designed by Pieter van Stuivenberg and is in Art Deco style.
 The lower parts were used as offices for the civil service and the water authority.
 The tower is 40 m tall, and contained a 400 m2 reservoir located 25 m above the sea water level.
 In the 1970s, three dry years resulted in the existing plant running close to capacity.
 In 1979, a larger desalination plant in Balashi was opened, and the water towers were rendered obsolete.

 In 1996, ownership of the water tower was transferred to the monument fund who started to restore the building.
 On 8 March 2013, the tower was restored, and in 2016, the industry museum opened in the building.